 While it seems new applications that are designed to make daily tasks such as tracking diet and exercise, finding a parking space, or checking out in the grocery store are released daily, technology intended to assist those with limited mobility has lagged behind.

-If you notice any problem areas in your loved one's home, consider contacting an experienced home access provider for an accessibility assessment.
+When we reside in the same living space every day, we tend to get used to how things are, overlooking accidents waiting to happen.
+Sometimes a small change is all it takes to keep family members safe.
+If you find problem areas in your loved one's home, consider contacting an experienced home access provider for an accessibility assessment.
 Many providers will offer them free of charge and will be able to provide the right solution to fit your needs and budget.